dalist1/ollama-bench/README.md

-# Ollama Benchmark Script
+# Ollama-bench
 A command-line tool to benchmark and compare the performance of Ollama language models.
-Measures tokens per second, memory usage, and total processing time.
+Measures tokens per second and total processing time.

 ## Setup